Ramiras123/better-auth-strapi/README.md

 A [Better Auth](https://better-auth.com) plugin that enables authentication using [Strapi](https://strapi.io) as the backend.

+> [!WARNING]
+> This plugin is still in development and a work in progress, **do not** use it in production.
+It's not yet tested for vulnerabilities, and most likely not yet secure.

 ## Features

 - 🔐 Sign in with Strapi credentials